brsg/telluride_pipeline/README.md

-# TelemetryPipeline
+# TelluridePipeline

-TelemetryPipeline collaborates with other repositories to provide an example of [Broadway](https://github.com/dashbitco/broadway) consuming messages from a Rabbit MQ queue in order to monitor the content of the messages, in batches, and then to publish a batch-oriented conclusion back to a queue on Rabbit MQ by way of the [BroadwayRabbitMQ](https://github.com/dashbitco/broadway_rabbitmq) producer.
+TelluridePipeline collaborates with other repositories to provide an example of [Broadway](https://github.com/dashbitco/broadway) consuming messages from a Rabbit MQ queue in order to monitor the content of the messages, in batches, and then to publish a batch-oriented conclusion back to a queue on Rabbit MQ by way of the [BroadwayRabbitMQ](https://github.com/dashbitco/broadway_rabbitmq) producer.
 The point of this example is not the domain, which is contrived, but the mechanics of `Broadway` and Rabbit MQ working together.

 `Broadway` is built on [GenStage](https://github.com/elixir-lang/gen_stage) that is in turn a `GenServer`.
 This hierarchy of relationships is leveraged to configure, start, supervise, stop, and restart `Broadway` in this example.